daniellopez882/agentic-browser/README.md

   POST http://127.0.0.1:8000/execute_task

   {
-      "command": "Give me the price of RTX 3060ti on amazon.in and give me the latest delivery date."
+      "command": "Give me the price of RTX 3060ti on amazon.com and give me the latest delivery date."
   }
   ```